01 – Fidel Castro completes 30 years in power in Cuba.

 28 – Pravda attacks Gorbachev‘s reforms.

-31 – Arab terrorists hang a US soldier after their demands are not met.
+31 – Arab terrorists hang US Lieutenant-Colonel William Higgins after their demands that Israel releases Sheikh Abdul Karim Obeid are not met.

 01 – The oldest person in Britain celebrates her 112th birthday.
 Charlotte Marion Hughes, from Marske in Cleveland, was born on 1 August 1877 – the same day that Alexander Bell founded his first telephone company.

-01 – 16 English cricketers announce they will tour South Africa next northern winter.
+01 – 16 English cricketers – led by former England captain Mike Gatting – announce they will tour South Africa during the next northern winter.

 04 – At his first press conference, Emperor Akihito defends the right of people to accuse his father, Hirohito, of war atrocities.